BUILD YOUR SKILLS IN REFLECTIVE CONSULTATION & EXPERIENCE HOW TO USE REFLECTIVE CONSULTATION TO SUPPORT YOUR STAFF

 - Participants must be active MassAIMH Members.
 To learn how to become a MassAIMH member, click here

-- Complete interest application by February 19th
+- Complete interest application

 - MassAIMH is working to promote and expand the delivery of reflective consultation by Endorsed® professionals across the state.
 This requirement is consistent with I/ECMH Endorsement® standards for Reflective Supervisors.